PeterCamilleri/games_lessons/README.md

 This tutorial is set up in chapters with each chapter in its own sub-folder.
 Each chapter has its own README.md file that serves as a guide to the contents of that chapter.
-This is designed to make it easy to navigate the course using a combination of GitHub to view the text and running the programs locally.The following are included.
+This is designed to make it easy to navigate the course using a combination of GitHub to view the text and running the programs locally.
+The following are included.

 * **Chapter 00** - Getting setup with Ruby and Gosu.